AverageMCmoddev/Terminal-solver/README.md

 # F7 Terminal-solver.
 A Mod To Help You With Terminals

-- `Make Sure To Go Into Releases To Download The Lates Version`
+- `Make Sure To Go Into Releases To Download The Lates Version For The Best Experience`

 <img src="https://hypixel.net/attachments/colour-before-after-png.2710496" width="400" height="250" />